SurajMandal14/portal-app/README.md

-# CampusFlow: Your All-in-One Campus Management Solution
+# Scholr: Your All-in-One Campus Management Solution

-Welcome to **CampusFlow**!
+Welcome to **Scholr**!
 This is a comprehensive, user-friendly platform designed to simplify the management of various aspects of an educational institution.
 It handles student information, attendance, fees, report card generation, and more, all in one place.

 ## Technology Stack

-CampusFlow is built with a modern and robust technology stack:
+Scholr is built with a modern and robust technology stack:

 - **Frontend:**
     - [Next.js](https://nextjs.org/) (with App Router)